Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 - Trigger

-backup-corewhen thresholds cross - Display formatted status with warning indicators
+backup-corewhen any trigger fires - Display formatted status with backup path

 conv-backup.mjs - The Safety Net